DE1: Daily Trend Equities

 Its obvious disadvantage is that it may take longer to exit a trade because orders are only placed once each week, on Monday's open.
 However, the program may still exit on a weekday in extreme-risk situations.

 The Weekly Trend

 The Weekly Trend Program uses the same rules as the Daily Trend Program but has 2 or 4 trades per week based on Friday's closing prices.
-Trades are generally held for 4 weeks.
-The positions are long-only.
+Trades are generally held for four weeks.
+The positions are long only.

 An important feature of the Weekly program is that it will exit all positions during the week if portfolio volatility exceeds our risk threshold.
 Waiting until the end of the week is not responsive enough when the risk is high.
 The program will also reenter during the week when volatility falls below the threshold.
 Traders are notified when these events happen.

 The Weekly Income Focus program also uses the same rules as the daily program and benefits from interest income to offset much of the downturns in performance.
 It trades only three ETFs: municipal bonds (MUB), high-yield stocks (JNK), and preferred stocks (PFF).
 The strategy has positions in all three ETFs in equal risk amounts when all trends are up.
 If only two of the ETFs are trending up, we allocate the full investment to those markets.
 If only one is trending higher, it gets the full investment.
 If all three ETFs are trending down, the investment goes into 3-month Treasury bills.
 See the performance report for a history of returns and a current chart of performance.